 When your enroll in Medicare you will have two options for how you obtain your coverage, Original Medicare or Part C – Medicare Advantage.
 Part D is available on both sides depending on what type of plan you get.
 These are two separate routes.
 You must pick one or the other, you can’t have both.

 First, it will be helpful to know what original Medicare covers, and more importantly, what it doesn’t cover.
 If you have Medicare Parts A and B and no other supplemental insurance plan, Medicare will cover the majority of your medical bills.
-However, medical expense being as high as they are, your share of the bills after Medicare pays will still be significant – unaffordable for many families.
-Remember, Part covers hospital room and board and normal hospital services.
-So if you are admitted to the hospital for 1 to 60 days, you will be responsible for the first $1,288.
+However, medical expenses being as high as they are, your share of the bills after Medicare pays will still be significant – unaffordable for many families.
+Remember, Part A covers hospital room and board and normal hospital services.
+So if you are admitted to the hospital for 1 to 60 days, you will be responsible for the first $1,600.
 This is the Part A deductible.
-Be very careful here, this i not an annual deductible.
-This per eligibility period.
-Once you have left the hospital and stay out for 60 consecutive days, the part A deductible will reset and if you go back to the hospital you will owe that $1288 again.
+Be very careful here, this is not an annual deductible.
+This is per the eligibility period.
+Once you have left the hospital and stayed out for 60 consecutive days, the part A deductible will reset and if you go back to the hospital you will owe that $1600 again.

 Part B is a little bit more cut and dry.
 Remember, you did not pay for part B with your payroll taxes, so when you enroll you will pay a monthly premium.
-The premium is based on your income, but most people will pay $121.80 per month.
-After you have paid the premium, there is a $166 annual deductible.
+The premium is based on your income, but most people will pay $164.90 per month.
+After you have paid the premium, there is a $226 annual deductible.
 Once you have met the annual deductible, it is an 80%/20% split.
 Medicare pays 80% and you owe the remaining 20% with no maximum.
-Part B also covers out-patient office visits, urgent care centers, emergency rooms, out-patient labs surgeries, infusion type treatments in a clinical facility such as cancer treatments, and various other services.
+Part B also covers outpatient office visits, urgent care centers, emergency rooms, outpatient lab surgeries, infusion-type treatments in a clinical facility such as cancer treatments, and various other services.
 All on the 80/20 split.
 Then, we have what is called the Part B Excess Charge.
-This is a 15% additional charge that providers who do not accept Medicare assignment are allow to bill you in addition to the 20% you already paid.
-What that means is that you may be on the hook for between 20 and 35 percent of your total doctor and out-patient bills.
-Now, most people would agree that with original Medicare alone and no supplemental insurance, you will have a dangerous out of pocket risk.
+This is a 15% additional charge that providers who do not accept Medicare assignments are allowed to bill you in addition to the 20% you already paid.
+What that means is that you may be on the hook for between 20 and 35 percent of your total doctor and outpatient bills.
+Now, most people would agree that with original Medicare alone and no supplemental insurance, you will have a dangerous out-of-pocket risk.
 The part A charges alone for a 150 day hospital stay will be close to $50,000.